RailonA/sign-up-simulator-page/README.md

 # Sign-Up-Simulator-page

 We made a clone of the Intuit sign up page.
 The page works best on a 1366x768 resolution and using the firefox browser, assets might look out of place using other browsers or resolutions.
-It has mock sign up form with labels for email, phone number and password.
+It has a mock sign-up form with labels for email, phone number, and password.